By Amir Roshan

 Earlier addressing a huge crowd at Aliabad Hunza amid rousing welcome and slogans, Mr Naji came down heavily on the government for denying justice to the prisoners of Hunza.

-He highlighted the importance of Hunza in historical perspective and demanded the government to withdraw the FIR against all 14 prisoners.
+He highlighted the importance of Hunza from a historical perspective and demanded the government withdraw the FIR against all 14 prisoners.

 The firebrand nationalist leader lauded the people of Hunza especially the women for standing up against injustices and for their rights.